Vilnius Soviet of Workers Deputies

-The Vilna Soviet of Workers Deputies (Vilniaus darbininkų atstovų taryba, abbreviated VDAT, Вильнюсский Совет рабочих депутатов) was a soviet (council) in the city of Vilna (Vilnius).
-Following end of the First World War on November 11, 1918, a political vacuum emerged in Vilna, as the German Ober Ost project crumbled.
-The pro-communist Vilna Soviet became one of the political forces seeking to govern the city competing with the Lithuanian Taryba and the Polish Samoobrona.
+The Vilnius Soviet of Workers Deputies (Vilniaus darbininkų atstovų taryba, abbreviated VDAT, Вильнюсский Совет рабочих депутатов) was a soviet (council) in the city of Vilnius.
+Following end of the First World War on November 11, 1918, a political vacuum emerged in Vilnius, as the German Ober Ost project crumbled.
+The pro-communist Vilnius Soviet became one of the political forces seeking to govern the city competing with the Lithuanian Taryba and the Polish Samoobrona.
 A total of 202 deputies were elected to the soviet in December 1918.
-Whilst the communists formed the largest faction, the Vilna Soviet was politically diverse.
+Whilst the communists formed the largest faction, the Vilnius Soviet was politically diverse.
 Bundists and communists clashed at the first meeting of the soviet.
 The soviet also did not welcome the Provisional Revolutionary Workers and Peasants Government of Lithuania headed by Vincas Mickevičius-Kapsukas.
-As such, new elections were organized after Vilna was captured by the Red Army on January 5, 1919 during the Soviet westward offensive of 1918–1919.
-By allowing Red Army soldiers to vote, the communist reinforced their control of the Vilna Soviet.
+As such, new elections were organized after Vilnius was captured by the Red Army on January 5, 1919 during the Soviet westward offensive of 1918–1919.
+By allowing Red Army soldiers to vote, the communist reinforced their control of the Vilnius Soviet.

 December 1918: elections

 By late November 1918, communists began preparations for the elections to a workers' soviet.
-A special commission was set-up to organize elections to the Vilna Soviet.
+A special commission was set-up to organize elections to the Vilnius Soviet.
 The commission included representatives of the Communist Party of Lithuania and Belorussia, Lithuanian Social Democratic Party, Social Democratic Labour Party of Lithuania and Belorussia (internationalists) (Menshevik-Internationalists), General Jewish Labour Bund, Revolutionary Socialist People's Party of Lithuania (Left Socialist-Revolutionaries), Jewish Social Democratic Labour Party (Poalei Zion) and other Jewish socialist groups.
-The commission circulated the provisional statutes for the Vilna Soviet in the press which gave the Vilna Soviet the function as the central governing authority in Lithuania until an All-Lithuanian Congress of Soviets could be held.
+The commission circulated the provisional statutes for the Vilnius Soviet in the press which gave the Vilnius Soviet the function as the central governing authority in Lithuania until an All-Lithuanian Congress of Soviets could be held.